LoRA – low rank adaptation of large language models

 Total trainable parameters after: 0

-After freezing there are no more trainable parameters
+After freezing, there are no trainable parameters left.

-Let's see what the model looks like before applying LoRA
+Let's see how the model looks before applying LoRA

 model